HighnessAtharva/Blog/content/posts/tech/what-i-am-learning-2023.md

 - Managing and monitoring using CloudWatch and CloudTrail
 - Best practices and automation using AWS CLI and CloudFormation.

+{{< fancylink "Read notes to help you prepare for" "AWS SAC-003 Certification" "/posts/tech/aws-cheatsheet/" >}}

 [**<u>Completion Goals</u>**](#)

 - Get AWS Solutions Architect Associate Certification